A liturgical resource of the Catholic Archdiocese of Melbourne

 We pray for the sick of our parish and for all who have asked for our prayers.

-We commend to your love those who have died recently and those whose anniversaries we remember at this time.
-May they now be in eternal peace.
+We pray for those who have died recently and for those whose anniversaries occur at this time.
+May they be raised to be with the risen Lord.

 Lord, hear us.